Public Health Fact Sheet

 What is Rotavirus?

-Rotavirus is a virus that causes an infection of the intestinal tract which leads to severe diarrhea.
+Rotavirus causes an infection of the intestinal tract which leads to severe diarrhea.
 Rotavirus is highly contagious and is the most common cause of severe diarrhea in infants and young children.
-The highest rates of illness occur among infants and young children, and most children in the United States are infected by 2 years of age.
-Adults can also be infected, although the disease tends to be more mild.
+Most children in the U.S. are infected with Rotavirus by the age of two (2) years.
+Adults can also be infected, but the disease tends to be very mild.

 Typically, treatment consists of preventing dehydration by replacing fluids lost due to diarrhea and/or vomiting.
 Occasionally, symptoms can be severe and hospitalization may be necessary.

 There is a vaccine (given orally) available for infants to prevent Rotavirus.
 Hand washing and good hand hygiene are extremely important especially after using the toilet, changing diapers or before preparing, serving or eating food.
 Proper food storage and preparation.